Last Updated on January 18, 2025 by Christine Kaaloa

 Bed wear, underwear & swim wear

-- 1 pair light-weight Nike yoga pants (* extra protection against mosquitoes at night)
+- 1 pair light-weight yoga pants (* protection against mosquitoes at night & roll out of bed into day activities)

 - 1 workout yoga swim bra (Also functions as an on-the-go activity bra)